Most recently updated on May 7, 2022

 The shooting of Brown also strengthened the Black Lives Matter movement that had begun the year before in response to the acquittal of the man who shot to death Black teenager Treyvon Martin in Florida.

-Wilson was never charged in the case, although the incident was investigated for five years until prosecutors announced last year that Wilson would not be prosecuted.
+Wilson was never charged in the case, although the incident was investigated for five years until prosecutors announced in 2020 that Wilson would not be prosecuted.

 St. Louis is no stranger to racial strife itself.